imsc-rosetta/imsc-rosetta-specification/styles.md

 For example, if a specific regional norm is to use a pale yellow foreground (not uncommon in the far east), the ds_fg_yellow style may be modified to reflect the different shade of yellow.

-i.e. in specific circumstances stytles starting with ds_fg_, ps_bg_, ds_outline, ds_drop may be modified.
+i.e. in specific circumstances styles starting with ds_fg_, ps_bg_, ds_outline, ds_drop may be modified.

 It is NOT intended that this should provide a way to change yellow to blue, for example, only to adjust a shade.